Jasper-1024/MyPrivacy/README.md

-# FakeAppList
+# MyPrivacy
-An Android App(xposed) , fake installed or running application list for BAT's application.
+An Android App(xposed) , fake information like installed or running application list and location for BAT's application.